TakitoTech/schemez/README.md

 console.log(BotUserSchema.valueOf())

 ```

+## 👍 Reasons for using schemez

+- Sensible defaults (ie properties are required by default)
+- Built in TypeScript and TypeScript Support
+- Reduced code duplication with TypeScript-like utilities (ie pick, omit, etc)
+- Less code overall
+- Can be easily extended to include UI via JSON Schema prop "description"

+## 👎 Reasons against using schemez

+- New
+- Existing libraries with similar features (find more below)

 ## 👀 Comparison against similar libraries (fluent-json-schema vs schemez vs typebox)

 [Comparison](https://stackblitz.com/edit/typescript-5bksyx?file=index.ts)

 ## ⭐️ Show your support

 Give a ⭐️ if this project helped you!